 Spoof your number

-Swap your SIM to their phone
+Swap your SIM card to their phone

 Secure your SIM card